Good Suggestions When You’re Being Hard On Yourself

 Kathleen

-In his blog post “Every Company Should Build a Second Corporation,” from Friday July 6, McKracken suggests that while companies need to keep doing what they’re doing to win business and be successful, they also need to create a second company that is always looking at worlds that may be in the future and designing ways to best survive different scenarios.
+In his blog post “Every Company Should Build a Second Corporation,” McKracken suggests that while companies need to keep doing what they’re doing to win business and be successful, they also need to create a second company that is always looking at worlds that may be in the future and designing ways to best survive different scenarios.
 It’s like having a scout who’s out in front of you always looking for the best path ahead.

 Here’s the post in its entirety: